 For a detailed list of available checks please refer to the Standard Checks page.

 The latest release of Checkstyle can be downloaded from the SourceForge download page.

-If you want to live on the bleeding edge, you can checkout the current development code from Mercurial and compile yourself.
-Note, you will need to have the Mercurial EOL Extension enabled to ensure there are no issues with the line endings (this extension will make the files match the local operating system).
+If you want to live on the bleeding edge, you can checkout the current development code from GitHub and compile yourself.

 Checkstyle is most useful if you integrate it in your build process or your development environment.
 The distribution includes: